Risk, Security and safety

 Port State Control (PSC) is the inspection of ships in ports by PSC inspectors to control and verify that the competency of the master and officers on board, and the condition of the ship and its equipment comply with the requirements of international conventions, and further that the vessel is manned and operated in compliance with applicable international law.

-We had one Port State Control Inspection in 2016 which resulted in a detention.
+We had two Port State Control Inspection in 2017 which resulted in a detention.
 The deficiencies were dealt with immediately, and the shore and onboard management analysed the deficiencies for preventive measure and fleet experience transfer.

 Grieg Star is a member of Rightship (www.rightship.com), who performs Risk- and Environmental Rating.
 Rightship inspects our vessels, and report and grade our quality based on their findings.
 In 2016 Rightship changed their rating system, making the numbers for 2016 not possible to compare with previous ratings.